Rastafari: Gender roles

 Rastafari regards procreation as the purpose of sex, and thus oral and anal sex are usually forbidden.
 Both contraception and abortion are usually censured, and a common claim in Rasta discourse is that these were inventions of Babylon to decrease the black African birth-rate.

 Rastas typically express hostile attitudes to homosexuality, regarding homosexuals as evil and unnatural; this attitude derives from references to same-sex sexual activity in the Bible.
-Homosexual Rastas probably conceal their sexual orientation because of these attitudes.
-Rastas typically see the growing acceptance of birth control and homosexuality in Western society as evidence of the degeneration of Babylon as it approaches its apocalyptic end.
+Cashmore reported that Rastas typically saw the growing acceptance of birth control and homosexuality in the 1970s and 1980s as evidence of the degeneration of Babylon and proof of its approaching demise.
+LGBTQ+ Rastas may conceal their sexual orientation because of these attitudes.

 Practices

 Rastas refer to their cultural and religious practices as "livity".
 Rastafari does not place emphasis on hierarchical structures.
-It has no professional priesthood, with Rastas believing that there is no need for a priest to act as mediator between the worshipper and divinity.
+It has no professional priesthood, with Rastas believing that there is no need for a priest to act as mediator between the worshipper and Jah.
 It nevertheless has "elders", an honorific title bestowed upon those with a good reputation among the community.
 Although respected figures, they do not necessarily have administrative functions or responsibilities.
 When they do oversee ritual meetings, they are often responsible for helping to interpret current events in terms of Biblical scripture.
 Elders often communicate with each other through a network to plan movement events and form strategies.